Q: What Does ‘Like-Kind’ Mean in a 1031 Exchange?

 - 1031 exchanges can be entities if they are a Delaware Statutory Trust (DST.)
 This means you can exchange a piece of real property for an ownership interest in a DST.

-You actually have 45 calendar days to identify the property you will acquire.
-If you’re undecided on multiple properties, you can list up to three possible properties for exchange.
-Failing to fulfill the acquisition portion of the exchange will cause the sale of the disposed property to be taxable at a capital gains rate.
+A: You actually have 45 calendar days to identify the property you will acquire.
+If you are undecided on multiple properties, you can list up to three possible properties for exchange.
+Failing to fulfill the acquisition portion of the exchange will cause the sale of the disposed property to become taxable.

-If at least during two of the last five years you lived in the property (as your permanent, legal residence) you can claim $250,000 in tax-free profit ($500,000 if you are married filing jointly.)
+A: If at least during two of the last five years, you lived in the property (as your permanent, legal residence), you can claim $250,000 in tax-free profit ($500,000 if you are married filing jointly.)

 If you are considering or planning a 1031 Exchange, or if you would like to know more about these Exchanges, it is advisable to involve a qualified intermediary.
 We can help - contact us!